Sunlolly/sunlolly.github.io/index.md

 ## Hey there!

-I'm Mads, a bit of a jack-of-all-trades with a passion for games, the environment, and exploring the stars, as well as the great outdoors.
+I'm Mads, a bit of a jack-of-all-trades with a passion for games, the environment, exploring the stars, and the great outdoors.

 <!-- more -->